 Olympic and 3x World champion F46 javelin para athlete Hollie Arnold, from Caerphilly, lived and trained in Cardiff during her bid for Olympic success at the Rio Olympics.
 She was voted to become the GB para athletics team captain at the London World Championships where she won again highlighting her prowess and popularity.
 Her winning streak continued as she threw a world record on her last throw to win the Commonwealth gold medal!
 Congratulations Hollie!

 Cyclist, Luke Rowe is back in form after a leg break last year.
 The Team Sky road captain led Chris Froome and co to victory at the Tour de France in 2017 and has won a number of individual events himself.
 Luke is one of 20 Welsh cyclists at the games which underlines our competitiveness in the sport and he was fundamental in helping Jon Mould's gutsy performance to a sprint finish at the Gold Coast, who brilliantly picked up a Silver.

-Cardiff a two time European city of sport and has produced a number of sporting stars considering its relative small size for a Capital city.
+Cardiff a two time European city of sport and has produced a high number of sporting stars considering its relative small size for a Capital city.
 These include Welsh Legends, Sam Warburton, Geraint Thomas, football superstar Gareth Bale, who actually won the 2017 Champions League final with Real Madrid at Cardiff’s very own Principality Stadium, a truly world class venue.

 The city’s sporting venues including the SSE Swalec Stadium, rugby/football stadiums, Sport Wales National Centre, ice hockey arena, white water rafting centre, and much much more, all play a massive part in the city’s lively atmosphere and sporting success.
 Cardiff also often draws in World stars for live music performances, theatre productions and major sporting occasions.
 This year the Volvo Ocean Race will stop off in Wales for the first time.